Data-Culpa/openclients/README.md

 ## Operation Overview

-Data Culpa Validator is distributed as an Ubuntu package that contains both the user interface and data processing code.
-Validator uses a Mongo database for its private cache of values.
+Data Culpa Validator is distributed as a Docker container that includes both the user interface and data processing code.
+Validator uses an internal database for its private cache of values.

 Validator includes an open source python client library that enables JSON-formatted HTTP REST calls to the Validator processing server.
 We expect to provide other IPC mechanisms in later releases (such as message queues), and we welcome feedback from customers about other transports to support.